 4 reasons to exercise with others over the holidays

-Consider jumping on an exercise class together, or helping a loved one get set up for exercise, while you’re home for the holidays.
+Consider taking an exercise class together, or helping a loved one get set up for exercise, while you’re home for the holidays.

-For those of us meeting our families and friends for the first time in (potentially) quite a while — we suggest adding some physical activity to your holiday festivities.
+For those of us meeting our families and friends — we suggest adding some physical activity to your holiday festivities.
 Not only does staying active during the winter help us feel better in our bodies (thank you endorphins!) — but talking about exercise routines, or getting set up to try exercise at home— can also help.
 Read on for Bold’s recommendations on why you should incorporate exercise into your holiday season.

 1. Help others get set up with technology